eirinko/data2410_home_exam/README.md

-# data2410_home_exam
+# DATA2410 Home Exam 2024
-My solution to the home exam in the course DATA2410 Networking and cloud computing.
+My solution to the home exam in the course DATA2410 Networking and cloud computing, spring of 2024.